claybrooks/configuration-scoped-service/README.md

 ## Why is IOptionsMonitor Potentially Unsafe As a Reload Trigger?
 IOptionsMonitor change notifications are not coordinated with request processing, or with anything for that matter.
 They are fired on a background thread and it is up to the application code to deal with it.
-Most of code I see does not take this into account.
+Most code I see does not take this into account.

 Take the following example:
 ```csharp